ClinicalReTrial: Clinical Trial Redesign with Self-Evolving Agents: Methodology

+\textbf{Protocol Taxonomy.}~ Before being processed through the agent redesign pipeline, protocol features are classified using medical terminology into structured categories: eligibility criteria, safety exclusions, selection criteria, and enrichment criteria.
+We further categorized dosage and outcomes by safety risk, failure contribution, and modification efficacy.
+These classifications guide action selection based on the observed failure reason and its corresponding analysis.

-\paragraph{Protocol Taxonomy.} Protocol features are classified by catagories: eligibility criteria into \emph{participation barriers}, \emph{safety exclusions}, \emph{selection criteria}, and \emph{enrichment criteria}; dosage/outcomes by \emph{safety risk}, \emph{failure contribution}, and \emph{modification efficacy}.
-This taxonomy guides action selection given the observed failure reason and according analysis. \paragraph{Action Determination.} The agent extracts failure signatures via action category alignment and confidence scoring, pre-calibrated using historical modification success patterns.
+\textbf{Action Determination.}~ The agent extracts failure signatures via action category alignment and confidence scoring, calibrated using historical modification success patterns.
 At iteration $t=1$, the agent receives warm start guidance from cross-trial memory (§\ref{sec:cross_trial}); from $t \geq 2$, it incorporates performance patterns from prior iterations (§\ref{sec:within_trial}).
-These insights yield prioritized modification targets balancing domain knowledge with empirical feedback, which guide the Augmentation Agent (§\ref{sec:augment_agent}) to generate concrete modifications.
+These insights yield prioritized modification targets balancing domain knowledge with empirical feedback, which guide the Generator Agent (§\ref{sec:augment_agent}) to produce concrete modifications.